 Another person may be at fault in your case, sure, but this doesn’t mean that you will be able to recover damages from them.
 This is mostly due to the fact that not every person has insurance.
 If this is the case, then he or she will not be able to pay you damages.
 If the person has homeowners’ or renters’ insurance, then it will typically provide coverage for your injuries; however, not every person carries these types of insurance.
 These policies almost never provide proper coverage for the actions of other people who do not have insurance.

 Damages involved in skiing and snowboarding cases are meant to compensate an injured person for the losses that were caused by their injuries.
 The compensation that you can receive depends greatly on the injuries sustained and their overall severity.
 This would typically include reimbursement for medical expenses, lost wages, and compensation for pain and suffering.

 If you have been injured in a skiing or snowboarding accident, then the best place you can turn is to a trusted and experienced personal injury attorney.
 There are many ski resorts in California and this means there is a chance that you may become injured by another person’s negligence.
-Call WTW for a consultation and to speak to an attorney who understands the complex laws surrounding your case.
+Call Welebir Law for a consultation and to speak to an attorney who understands the complex laws surrounding your case.